woeye/twaddlr/README.md

  * node.js
  * express.js
  * connect
- * zepto (lightweight jQuery alternative)
+ * jQuery 1.7 (lightweight jQuery alternative)
  * underscore.js (required by backbone.js)
  * backbone.js
  * handlebars templating engine
+ * Twitter's bootstrap
+ * socket.io
+ * redis

 Getting started
 ===============
-At the moment Twaddlr uses MongoDB for storing both configurational and user data.
+At the moment Twaddlr uses redis for storing both configurational and user data.
 It might be a good idea to introduce an abstraction layer later on.
-But for now I will concentrate on MongoDB.
+But for now I will concentrate on redis.

-Therefore make sure you have a MongoDB up and running.
+Therefore make sure you have a redis up and running.
 If you're on a Mac and using homebrew:

-    brew install mongodb
+    brew install redis
-    cd <where you want to store your data>
-    mkdir -p data/twaddlr
-    mongod --dbpath data/twaddlr
+    redis-server

 Next you need all required node.js module.
 From the root of your checked out twaddlr repository simply type: